Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 ## Dependency Injection

-For many cases, such as typical ASP.NET Core apps, the normaly dependency injection registration of a database context is sufficient.
+For many cases, such as typical ASP.NET Core apps, the normal dependency injection registration of a database context is sufficient.
 The `AddDbContext` will register the context as a service and provide the necessary dependencies.
 Injected instances will automatically be associated with the current tenant.

-When registering the database context as a service for use with depency injection it is important to take into account whether the connection string and/or provider will vary per-tenant.
+When registering the database context as a service for use with dependency injection it is important to take into account whether the connection string and/or provider will vary per-tenant.
 If so, it is recommended to set the connection string and provider in the `OnConfiguring` database context method as described above rather than in the `AddDbContext` service registration method.

 ## Factory Instantiation